-THIS AGREEMENT is entered into as of the day of 2019, among ("Donor"), CATHOLIC COMMUNITY SERVICES OF THE MID-WILLAMETTE VALLEY AND CENTRAL COAST, INC., an Oregon nonprofit corporation ("CCS"), and CATHOLIC COMMUNITY SERVICES FOUNDATION, as Trustee of the Catholic Community Services Pooled Income Fund ("Trustee").

-In consideration of the irrevocable transfer by Donor to Trustee of the property described in the attached Schedule A, having a fair market value as of the date of this agreement of \$ (the "Gift"), Donor and Trustee hereby agree as follows:

-1. The Gift shall be placed in and become a part of the Catholic Community Services Pooled Income Fund (the "Fund"), and shall be held by Trustee subject to all of the provisions of the trust agreement creating the Fund dated August 13, 2019 (the "Trust Agreement," a copy of which is attached to this Donor Agreement).
+THI S AGREEMENT is entered into as of the day of 20, among ("Donor"), CATHOLIC CO MMUNITY SERVICES (OF THE MID-WILLAMET TE VALLEY AND CENTRAL COAST, I NC., an Oregon nonprofit corporation ("CCS' '), and CATHOLIC COMMUNITY SERV ICES FOUNDATION, as Trustee of the Catholic Con mmunity Services Pooled Income Fund ("Tr rustee"). described in the atta onsideration of the irrevocable transfer by I ached Schedule A, having a fair market value (ift"), Donor and Trustee hereby agree as fo ue as of the date of this ag 1.
+Services Pooled Inc provisions of the tri The Gift shall be placed in and become a come Fund (the "Fund"), and shall be held bust agreement creating the Fund dated August of which is attached to this Donor Agreen part of the Catholic Comm by Trustee subject to all of ust 13, 2019 (the "Trust • 2 The Gift shall be effective as of the date the hat both (a) the property d escribed

-2. The Gift shall be effective as of the date that both (a) the property described in Schedule A has been delivered to Trustee and (b) the duties pursuant to this Donor Agreement have been accepted by Trustee, as indicated by Trustee's signature below.

-3. Trustee shall pay to Donor during Donor's lifetime an amount equal to the income on each Unit allocated to the Gift as determined under the Trust Agreement.

-4. After the death of Donor, if [name of second income beneficiary], who was born on [second income beneficiary's date of birth] survives Donor, Trustee shall pay to [name] during [his/her] lifetime an amount equal to the income on each Unit allocated to the Gift as determined under the Trust Agreement.

-5. Donor reserves the right, exercisable solely by will (whether or not admitted to probate), to revoke the survivorship income interest of [name].

-6. Upon the death of the survivor of Donor and [name], or upon the death of Donor if Donor has revoked the interest of [name] pursuant to Section 5, an amount equal to the value of the Units allocated to the Gift shall be removed from the Fund and distributed to CCS.

-7. The certificate of the chief financial officer of CCS certifying the determination of the number of Units allocated to the Gift, the determination of the net income of the Fund, the calculation of the income on each Fund Unit, and the accounting for any other obligation of CCS under this agreement shall be conclusive evidence, in any action or proceeding involving this agreement, of such allocation, determination, calculation, or accounting.
+- 2. The Gift shall be effective as of the date that both (a) the property described in Schedule A has been delivered to Trustee and (b) the duties pursuant to this Donor Agreement have been accepted by Trustee, as indicated by Trustee's signature below. - 3.
+Trustee shall pay to Donor during Donor's lifetime an amount equal to the income on each Unit allocated to the Gift as determined under the Trust Agreement. - 4.
+After the death of Donor, if [name of second income beneficiary], who was born on [second income beneficiary's date of birth] survives Donor, Trustee shall pay to [name] during [his/her] lifetime an amount equal to the income on each Unit allocated to the Gift as determined under the Trust Agreement. - 5.
+Donor reserves the right, exercisable solely by will (whether or not admitted to probate), to revoke the survivorship income interest of [name]. - 6.
+Upon the death of the survivor of Donor and [name], or upon the death of Donor if Donor has revoked the interest of [name] pursuant to Section 5, an amount equal to the value of the Units allocated to the Gift shall be removed from the Fund and distributed to CCS. - 7.
+The certificate of the chief financial officer of CCS certifying the determination of the number of Units allocated to the Gift, the determination of the net income of the Fund, the calculation of the income on each Fund Unit, and the accounting for any other obligation of CCS under this agreement shall be conclusive evidence, in any action or proceeding involving this agreement, of such allocation, determination, calculation, or accounting.
 CCS shall not be liable for any losses arising from depreciation in values.